udonte/NFT-Wallet-Checker/README.md

 ## NFT Wallet Checker

-The NFT Wallet Checker is a NFT Project with a very simple feature functionality.
+The NFT Wallet Checker is a NPT Project with a very simple feature functionality.
 It takes a Wallet Address in one page and returns the related NFT pictures in another page.

 ## Technologies Used